 If you’re holding a Pecha Kucha session at a conference, consider reserving time right after the presentations are over for the presenters to lead small group discussions of their content.
 Allow about thirty minutes for this, and suggest that audience members can move between groups as desired.
 We did this at Event Camp Twin Cities 2011, and it was very well received.

 Finally, if at all possible, video the entire session and have someone take photographs too.
-The movie can be uploaded to a video-sharing site, and photographs provide a great memento for presenters and good content for advertising your next event.
+Upload the movie to a video-sharing site.
+And photographs provide a great memento for presenters and good content for advertising your next event.

 Other Pecha Kucha organizers out there: what tips do you have for organizing a Pecha Kucha event?
 Please share your experiences and advice in the comments.